 Thorne and Wilson (1977:399) argue that the Kow Swamp morphological patterns provide 'strong evidence that major morphological changes have occurred in the facial and frontal regions of Aboriginal crania from northern Victoria over the last 9000-10,000 years'.
 Subsequent research has confirmed this aspect of Thorne and Wilson's research (Brown 1987, 1989, 1992a, 1992b).
 Terminal Pleistocene skeletal remains from south-eastern Australia can be distinguished from their recent counterparts by their greater size and robusticity.
 This includes greater average stature, larger mean head and tooth size, thicker bones in the cranial vault, larger and more rugose areas of muscle attachment and greater mean endocranial volumes.
 There appears to have been a gradual reduction in body size after 9,000 years BP, with people of modern body size and shape appearing at around 6000 to 5000 years BP.

-Casts of some of the Kow Swamp crania and mandibles were held by the late Dr. A. Thorne, Archaeology and Human Sciences, Australian National University, Canberra (casts now relocated to the Shellshear Museum, Anatomy, University of Sydney).
+Casts of some of the Kow Swamp crania and mandibles were held by the late Dr. A. Thorne, Archaeology and Human Sciences, Australian National University, Canberra.
 Casts of Kow Swamp were not broadly distributed, however, the Natural History Museum in London and a few other institutions have casts of KS1 and 5.
+My casts are now available for study at the Australian National University.
 Despite extensive reconstruction, the Kow Swamp material was extremely fragmentary, with only two of the crania, KS1 and 5, being relatively complete.
 Preservation was particularly poor for the basicranial areas and post-depositional warping was a problem with KS1 and 14.
 There are some substantial differences in the published data (Thorne and Macumber 1972; Thorne 1976; Thorne and Wolpoff 1979; Brown 1989), some of which can be resolved through access to the available casts and photographs.
 Individual data for KS5 can be found in the section on artificial cranial deformation.
 Craniometric data for Kow Swamp, and other terminal Pleistocene Australians, is available in the Research Resources section of my home page.

 Brothwell, D. 1975.
 Possible evidence of a cultural practise affecting head growth in some late Pleistocene East Asian and Australasian populations.
 Journal of Archaeological Science 2:75-77.